This piece is for the parents of adult children who are lazy, self-destructive, or violent toward benevolent members of society.

 God created Lucifer for mutual love, within the bounds of the creator/creation relationship, but Lucifer rejected that.

-His consequence is eternal separation and torment.
+Lucifer's consequence for his failure is eternal separation and torment.

 As children become adults, they gain autonomy from their parents.